A1X5H04/A1X5H04/README.md

 - 🌱 I’m currently learning react.js
 - 🤔 I’m looking for help with anything
 - 📫 How to reach me: https://telegram.me/a1x5h04
-- ⚡ Fun fact: I like to watch animated movies
+- ⚡ Fun fact: I like phonk

 <!--
 **A1X5H04/A1X5H04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.